 This post will help you keep track of what these indicators look like today, and to plan for what they will be in the future.
 Websites and organizations that have yet to deploy HTTPS—or are still working with partial deployments of HTTPS (for example, only protecting login/checkout pages)—will want to play close attention.
 As Chrome increases warnings for HTTP pages, and further restricts their functionality, having an unsecure site will become a liability for your brand’s image, your conversion rates, and a headache for your customer service team.
 Note that similar changes in other major browsers are not far behind either.

-On all HTTP pages, Chrome 68 will display a warning reading “Not Secure” to the left of the URL in the address bar.
+On all HTTP pages, Chrome 68 displays a warning reading “Not Secure” to the left of the URL in the address bar.
 This will be a major change for websites and pages still using HTTP as they will now receive prominent warnings making users aware of the insecurity of the HTTP protocol.
 To avoid this you will need to obtain an SSL certificate for your website and deploy HTTPS—ideally to every page.

 The green “Secure” text will no longer be present starting in Chrome 69.
 You may remember Chrome added this indicator in 2016, when HTTPS deployment across the web was significantly lower than it is now.
 User research conducted by Google has shown that negative warnings are more effective than positive reinforcement, so their team hopes this will be part of larger changes that will encourage users to not share sensitive information on unsecure HTTP pages.